 Receive selected content straight into your inbox.

 In May, the U.S. administration ended the special trade status it had given to Hong Kong.
-As such, Hong Kong would be treated the same way America treats China, meaning that the city will not receive any special economic treatment or privileges like lower tariffs.
+As such, the city will be treated the same way America treats China, meaning that the city will not receive any special economic treatment or privileges like lower tariffs.
 In addition, the U.S. will stop exporting sensitive technologies to Hong Kong.
-The administration has also made it clear that all goods being exported from Hong Kong to the U.S. will have to be marked with “Made in China” labels from September 25th onward.
+The administration has also made it clear that all goods being exported from the city to the U.S. will have to be marked with “Made in China” labels from September 25 onward.

 Trump stood up to China, leading to a trade war, after realizing that the Asian nation was taking advantage of America’s trade policies while also stealing sensitive technologies.
 The two countries arrived at a phase-1 deal to end the trade conflict.
 However, the COVID-19 pandemic has put such trade issues on hold as Trump revealed that his mindset about China has changed after seeing how they enabled the pandemic.

 This month, the Department of Treasury announced sanctions on 11 individuals for undermining the autonomy of Hong Kong as well as restricting the freedom of its citizens.
-Carrie Lam, the Chief Executive of Hong Kong, is listed among those sanctioned.
-The Treasury Department criticized China’s move to impose the national security law in Hong Kong, as well as setting up branches of the mainland’s security services in the city.
-Meanwhile, Felix Chung Kwok-pan, the leader of Hong Kong’s Liberal Party, recently admitted that the U.S. could take further punitive actions against Hong Kong that could end up doing great damage to the city’s financial institutions.
+Carrie Lam, the Chief Executive, is listed among those sanctioned.
+The Treasury Department criticized China’s move to impose the National Security Law, as well as setting up branches of the mainland’s security services in the city.
+Meanwhile, Felix Chung Kwok-pan, the leader of the Liberal Party, recently admitted that the U.S. could take further punitive actions against Hong Kong that could end up doing great damage to the city’s financial institutions.

-In addition to pro-democracy activists, the Hong Kong administration has also detained numerous media personnel.
-Police arrested four executives of the Next Digital group, the parent company of a pro-democracy newspaper Apple Daily, on charges of colluding with foreign elements.
+In addition to pro-democracy activists, the administration has also detained numerous media personnel.
+Police arrested four executives of the Next Digital Group, the parent company of a pro-democracy newspaper Apple Daily, on charges of colluding with foreign elements.
 Several journalist unions in Hong Kong have condemned the arrests.
-Meanwhile, the UK government has decided to halt the military training it provides to the Hong Kong police due to worsening relations with China.
+Meanwhile, the UK government has decided to halt the military training it provides to the police due to worsening relations with China.